spacelift-io/user-documentation/docs/integrations/webhooks.md

 # Webhooks

-Spacelift can be configured to send webhook notifications about various events to an HTTP endpoint of your choice.
+Spacelift can be configured to send webhook notifications for various events to an HTTP endpoint of your choice.

 ## Setting up webhooks